arialdomartini/arialdomartini.github.io/_posts/2024-03-01-emacs-surround.md

   region, and the other right after the end.
 - Moves the point back where it was.

-# Implementation with Hard-coded delimiters
-## Prepending a surround prefix
+# Prepending a surround prefix
 Let's build this incrementally, starting from a trivial function that inserts a hard-coded opening delimiter right before the region starts: